Svxy/DupliSweep/README.md

 ## Features

 - Intuitive and user-friendly interface.
-- Flexible scanning options for customizing the search criteria.
+- Flexible/customizable search criteria like filesize and hashes.
 - Real-time progress updates during the scanning process.
 - Preview duplicate files before taking any action.
 - Remove selected duplicate files with a single click.